-At Abingdon, everyone works together for us to work and live in a nice environment and the attitude of Abingdon’s Eco Council is no different.
+At Abingdon, everyone works together, for us to work and live in a pleasant environment and the attitude of Abingdon’s Eco Council is no different.
 The Eco Council children put their heart and soul into all of the activities and projects they do.

 This year, we have recruited new Eco Council members with children from Year 1 to Year 6.
 We meet every Thursday, afterschool, from 3pm – 4pm and discuss important topics about the environment around us.

 The Eco-Schools Green Flag is an internationally recognised award for excellence in environmental action and learning.
 Last year, we managed to achieve our Green Flag award which we are extremely proud of.

 This year we are working with The Green Trees Award and the Woodlands Trust to try and secure our Silver award.
 To do this, Eco council have spent all of Autumn term learning about trees and their importance.
 So far, they have informed the whole school, in two assemblies, about the importance of trees through a story called, The Man Who Planted Trees.
 They have also created a lovely display to go in school about trees and what happens to them in each season.